Shinya-GitHub-Center/dokaka-appdocs-humemall/README.md

 ### 👤 Account Management
 - Change your display name anytime
-- Link up to 3 OAuth accounts (Google, Facebook, GitHub)
+- Link up to 3 OAuth accounts (Google, GitHub, Discord)
 - Unlink accounts (except the one you're currently using)
 - You can pick up preffered oauth acocunt for login, if you have already linked some providers
 - Once your currently linked OAuth account is left just one (the one you are currently logged-in), you can delete your account at anytime completely
 - You can delete your account once all audio clips had been removed from your account, which should be done beforehand by you
 - After unlinked provider or deleted your account, please do not forget to remove this app name from each provider's dashboard (e.g. My account page at Google), this will finish up complete deletion.

-> All users including guests can see your display name, on the other hand, your email address (name for Facebook) is completely private from all other people.
+> All users including guests can see your display name, on the other hand, your email address is completely private from all other people.

 ## Audio Content Guidelines